 Q: Am I required to attend all meetings?

 A: Although participation in the SLC Study Group Program is voluntary, students must make a commitment to attend regularly and actively participate in the study group once they have registered.
 Therefore, study group members who miss two consecutive meetings or three total meetings will be dropped from the study group in order to allow students on the waitlist to join.
 Absences for academic and religious conflicts are excused.
 However, please note that extracurricular activities including student groups, club sports and sorority or fraternity events are not considered academic conflicts.

 A: Yes, though because you are only allowed to enroll in one group per course you will need to drop your current group first.
 If there are no other groups currently available, you will need to drop your current group and then sign up for the waitlist.

-A: Please drop your group through the SLC Study Group Student Interface or ask your facilitator to drop you.
-You will be automatically dropped if you do not attend for two sessions without contacting your facilitator, but as students may be waiting on the waitlist for your spot we ask that you drop your group promptly.
+A: Please drop your group through the SLC Study Group Registration Website or ask your facilitator to drop you.
+You will be automatically dropped if you do not attend for two consecutive or three total sessions without contacting your facilitator, but as students may be waiting on the waitlist for your spot we ask that you drop your group promptly.

 Q: Do members have the chance to provide feedback about their study group experience?

 A: Yes.
-At the end of the term all members are asked to fill out an evaluation that allows you to provide us feedback about various aspects of your study group experience.
-Members can contact a member of the Study Group staff at any point during the term by sending an e-mail to email@example.com if you have an issue that you feel needs to be addressed immediately.
+In the middle of the term and again at the end of the term, all members are asked to fill out an evaluation that allows for feedback about various aspects of the study group experience.
+Members can contact the study group administrative staff at any point during the term by sending an e-mail to firstname.lastname@example.org if there is an issue that needs to be addressed immediately.

 Q: How do I become a Study Group Facilitator?

-Q: Who do I contact if I have additional questions about the Study Group Program?
+Q: Whom do I contact if I have additional questions about the Study Group Program?